 If you are a director or executive employee of a company with exposure to liability under the RMA, HSWA, Commerce Act or any other statutes that have criminal liability, it might be a good time to consider personal cover.
 Or, if you already have D&O insurance, reviewing what you are covered for already.

-If you would like to discuss anything in relation to D&O insurance, including understanding your policy says or what cover you might want to consider, contact our Corporate and Finance team.
+If you would like to discuss anything in relation to D&O insurance, including understanding what your policy says or what cover you might want to consider, contact our Corporate and Finance team.